Omar-lefrere/Omar-lefrere/README.md

 - 👋 Hi, I’m @Omar-lefrere
-- 👀 I’m interested in embedded system
+- 👀 I’m embedded system enginner
-- 🌱 I’m currently learning IA machine learning &  deep learning dedicated for car
-- 💞️ I’m looking to collaborate on AI projects
+- 🌱 I’m currently working in the field of Embedded Systems , Automotive , ADAS System, Robotic (Lidar/camera/radar/ROS).
 - 📫 How to reach me # www.linkedin.com/in/omar-lefrere-0a6259158

 <!---